Generation of photonic hooks from patchy microcylinders: Results and Discussion

-Next, we changed the diameter of the patchy cylinders between 1 $\mu$m and 10 $\mu$m, while keeping the opening angle $\alpha$ of the Ag film as 90$^\circ$, the rotation angle $\theta$ of the patchy cylinder as 30$^\circ$, and the RI of the cylinder and the background medium as n$_1$ = 1.90 and n$_2$ = 1.33, respectively.
-As shown in Figure 6, in all four cases, the light beams with a curved structure are formed on the shadow side of the plane-wave illuminated patchy cylinder.
-Different from the results obtained using the patchy cylinders with half of their surfaces covered with Ag films ($\alpha$ = 180$^\circ$) [Fig. 4(e), (f)], the patchy cylinders with a smaller coverage of Ag film ($\alpha$ = 90$^\circ$) can generate PHs even when the diameter of the cylinder is below 5 $\mu$m [Fig. 6(c), (d)].
-The curvature of the PH increases as the diameter of the cylinder decreases.
-The bending angle of the PHs is 21.2$^\circ$ [Fig. 6(a)], 24.3$^\circ$ [Fig. 6(b)], 26.9$^\circ$ [Fig. 6(c)] and 28.4$^\circ$ [Fig. 6(d)] for 10 $\mu$m-, 5 $\mu$m-, 2 $\mu$m- and 1 $\mu$m-diameter patchy cylinders, respectively.
-We also found that the PHs generated from small particles have a smaller FWHM at the I$_{max}$ position.
-In this study, the minimum FWHM at the I$_{max}$ position is 196 nm, corresponding to $\sim$ 0.36 $\lambda$, which is generated from the 1 $\mu$m-diameter patchy cylinder [Fig. 6(d)].
+Next, we changed the diameter of the patchy cylinders between 1 $\upmu$m and 10 $\upmu$m, while keeping the opening angle $\alpha$ of the Ag film as 90$^\circ$, the rotation angle $\theta$ of the patchy cylinder as 30$^\circ$, and the RI of the cylinder and the background medium as n$_1$ = 1.90 and n$_2$ = 1.33, respectively.
+As shown in Figure \ref{Figure 6}, in all four cases, the light beams with a curved structure are formed on the shadow side of the plane-wave illuminated patchy cylinder.
+Different from the results obtained using the patchy cylinders with half of their surfaces covered with Ag films ($\alpha$ = 180$^\circ$) (Figure \ref{Figure 4}e,f), the patchy cylinders with a smaller coverage of Ag film ($\alpha$ = 90$^\circ$) can generate PHs even when the diameter of the cylinder is below 5 $\upmu$m (Figure \ref{Figure 6}c,d). {The curvature $\beta$ of the PH increases and the subtense L and the height increment H of the PH decrease as the diameter of the cylinder decreases.
+The characteristics of the PHs are $\beta$ = 21.2$^\circ$, L = 6.31 $\upmu$m, H = 0.50 $\upmu$m (Figure \ref{Figure 6}a), $\beta$ = 24.3$^\circ$, \mbox{L = 3.26 $\upmu$m,} H = 0.21 $\upmu$m (Figure \ref{Figure 6}b), $\beta$ = 26.9$^\circ$, L = 2.40 $\upmu$m, H = 0.05 $\upmu$m (Figure \ref{Figure 6}c) and \mbox{$\beta$ = 28.4$^\circ$,} L = 0.55 $\upmu$m, H = 0.01 $\upmu$m (Figure \ref{Figure 6}d) for 10 $\upmu$m-, 5 $\upmu$m-, 2 $\upmu$m- and 1 $\upmu$m-diameter patchy cylinders, respectively.} We also found that the PHs generated from small particles have a smaller FWHM at the I$_{max}$ position.
+In this study, the minimum FWHM at the I$_{max}$ position is 196 nm, corresponding to $\sim$ 0.36 $\lambda$, which is generated from the 1 $\upmu$m-diameter patchy cylinder (Figure \ref{Figure 6}d).